-We continue our program collecting used postage stamps and giving them to the Marion Mission Storehouse.
+We continue our program of collecting used postage stamps and giving them to the Marion Mission Storehouse.
 These are then sold and the money received is used to provide food, clothing, and medicine for the needy.

 We ask that you do not pull stamps off envelopes, but rather cut or tear around the stamps without damaging perforations.

 Thank you for your continued support.